Reporting in .NET Core 3.x and .NET 5

 Add the Reporting libraries to the project, for example, add an empty report to the .NET project, and then remove the empty report.

-Synchronize connections between projects.
+Manual data connections synchronization between projects.

 Do not use the Object/EF/XPO Data Sources.